8 Common Problems Caused By Simple Vitamin Deficiencies

 If you’re using a picker, floss, or a toothpick and your gums start bleeding a bit, that’s normal and will probably go away.

-If your body is bleeding, it’s trying to get rid of bacteria, irritation, or inflammation.
+If your body is bleeding, it’s trying to get rid of bacteria, irritation, or discomfort.

 Flossing regularly is fantastic.
 Using hydrogen peroxide as a mouthwash once or twice a week, or even coconut oil pulling can help as well.